karadzabaezit/FuckAI/README.md

 │
 ├── lib/
 │   ├── chatAPI.ts
+│   ├── constants.ts
-│
+│   └── utils.ts
 ```

 ---

 ## Security

-Your Gemini API key is never exposed to the client.
+Your API key is never exposed to the client.

 Architecture: